mattbowlby/100-days-of-code/log.md

 ### Day 07: 18 August 2017

-**Today's Progress**: Tinkered around with the Wordpress setup for my personal blog on my Mac mini server.
+**Today's Progress:** Tinkered around with the Wordpress setup for my personal blog on my Mac mini server.
 Refreshed my knowledge of Wordpress and Mac Server configuration (setting up Wordpress permalinks, refining file permissions).

 **Thoughts:** I have made several attempts over the years to run my own personal blog off of a colocated Mac mini server.
 Sooner or later I end up messing up the server settings or Wordpress installation and doing a fresh install.
 This is a fresh clean start once again.
 It's important for me to continue to push forward and run Wordpress off my server.
 It's helping gain strength on the command line and better understand how server configuration works.